meilisearch/documentation/learn/core_concepts/documents.md

 You can also apply [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) to some fields.
 For example, you may decide recent movies should be more relevant than older ones.

-If you would like to adjust how a field gets handled by MeiliSearch, you can do so in the [settings](/reference/features/settings.md#settings).
+If you would like to adjust how a field gets handled by Meilisearch, you can do so in the [settings](/reference/features/settings.md#settings).

 ### Field properties